-At the request of government, Jon Hutchison led the creation of the Olympic tourism development plan which ensured that post Olympic tourism was designated to be the most important outcome of the games.
+At the request of the government, Jon Hutchison led the creation of the Olympic tourism development plan which ensured that post-Olympic tourism was designated to be the most important outcome of the games.

 Jon Hutchison was honoured with the Federal Tourism Minister’s Special Award in 1996 for his outstanding contribution to Australian tourism development.